inneon/hexagonal-todo/blogPosts/instability.md

   - The [NDepends blog](https://blog.ndepend.com/abstractness-entering-zone-pain/) (a .NET tool for these metrics), suggests two ways of digging oneself out of the zone of pain: adding abstractness (e.g. more interfaces), and reducing the dependency footprint.
 Adding interfaces seems counter-productive when the reason the module exists is to provide concrete implementations of the ports.
 Similarly it is only depended on by the application so there is little chance to decrease this - so maybe it is where it is.
   - Much of the literature suggests the big pain for these modules is the pain of change.
 This definitely resonates with my experience of persistence parts of adaptors: while _adding_ a table or column to a database is simple, _altering_ an existing schema (and migrating the data) tends to be a lot more painful.
 I do not think I can solve that fundamental problem with a pretty little graph and some metrics.
 - My adaptors are very simplistic.
 Maybe by the time that they include database libraries, HTTP calls to other services, and logging and monitoring libraries the instability gets increased and the modules find themselves closer to the main sequence.
 (Though, on the converse, maybe some other modules would get pushed into less favourable positions as they get fleshed out.)
+  - Similarly, as the domain gets more complex it will require more complex ports, and therefore more complex adaptors implementing them.
+This will increase the outward coupling of the adaptors, while the inward coupling will remain relatively static due to the whole application neededing to be setup just once no matter how complex it is.
+This would also push the instability up.
 - In general modules are much more likely to fall into the Zone of Pain than the Zone of Uselessness.
 Maybe some modules just fall there despite having well thought out modules.

 However, 4 out of 6 modules did fall within a reasonable zone.
 I would say this is a success.